SlashDB/react-slashdb/README.md

 To start using react-slashdb you need to have Node.js set up on your system.
 Please get the LTS version of Node.js here [Node.js](https://nodejs.org/en/).

 This package has a peer dependency of react and react-dom so these packages will be installed on your system as well if required.
 Please see [react-dom](https://www.npmjs.com/package/react-dom) and [react](https://www.npmjs.com/package/react).
-The SDK is split in two parts; ReactJS geared functionality and vanilla JS geared functionality, which does not require ReactJS to function.
+The SDK also requires the [SlashDB Vanilla JS SDK](https://github.com/SlashDB/slashdb-js), which is also included as a dependency.

 To get started, either install the package globally using the following npm command in a terminal:

-    npm install -g react-slashdb
+    npm install -g @slashdb/react-slashdb

 or navigate in your file system to an existing project in which you wish to use the package and run the following command in a terminal:

-    npm install react-slashdb
+    npm install @slashdb/react-slashdb

 Once the package is installed, you can use an import stament to tap into the functionality of react-slashdb, e.g. :

-    import { SlashDBProvider } from 'react-slashdb';
+    import { SlashDBProvider } from '@slashdb/react-slashdb';

 ```SlashDBProvider``` is only one of the many functions, methods or components available from this SDK.
 More of them are described later in this document.